-The parameters in the following table all start with the VBOXWATCHDOG prefix string.
-For example: VBOXWATCHDOG_BALLOON_INTERVAL and VBOXWATCHDOG_LOGSIZE.
-Legacy parameters such as VBOXBALLOONCTRL_INTERVAL can still be used.
+The parameters in the following table all start with the VB0XWATCHD0G prefix string.
+For example: VB0XWATCHD0G_BALLOON_INTERVAL and VB0XWATCHD0G_L0GSIZE.
+Legacy parameters such as VB0XBALL00NCTRL_INTERVAL can still be used.

-Parameter Description USER The user which the watchdog service runs as 8 ROTATE Number of log files, 0 disables log rotation LOGSIZE Maximum log file size to trigger rotation, in bytes 1MB LOGINTERVAL Maximum time interval to trigger log rotation, in seconds 1 day BALLOON_INTERVAL Interval for checking the balloon size, in milliseconds 30000 BALLOON_INCREMENT Balloon size increment, in megabytes 256 BALLOON_DECREMENT Balloon size decrement, in megabytes 128 BALLOON_LOWERLIMIT Balloon size lower limit, in megabytes 64 BALLOON_SAFETYMARGINFree memory required for decreasing the balloon size, in megabytes
+Parameter Description fault USER The user which the watchdog service runs as ROTATE Number of log files, 0 disables log rotation 10 LOGSIZE Maximum log file size to trigger rotation, in bytes 1MB LOGINTERVAL Maximum time interval to trigger log rotation, in seconds 1 day BALLOON_INTERVAL Interval for checking the balloon size, in milliseconds 30000 BALLOON_INCREMENT Balloon size increment, in megabytes 256 BALLOON_DECREMENT Balloon size decrement, in megabytes 128 BALLOON_LOWERLIMIT Balloon size lower limit, in megabytes 64 BALLOON_SAFETYMARGINFree memory required for decreasing the balloon size, in 1 1024 megabytes

-9.19.5 Oracle Solaris: Starting the Watchdog Service With SMF chapter 9.19.4, Linux: Starting the Watchdog Service With init, page 281 also applies for Oracle Solaris.
+9.19.5 Oracle Solaris: Starting the Watchdog Service With SMF chapter 9.19.4, Linux: Starting the Watchdog Service With init, page 367 also applies for Oracle Solaris.
 The parameter names must be changed to lowercase and a prefix of config/ has to be added.
 For example: config/user or config/balloon_safetymargin.
 If you made any change, do not forget to run the following command to put the changes into effect immediately: